-The Council includes an element for long-term liabilities relating to PFI schemes and finance leases in its calculation of the operational and authorised boundaries to allow further flexibility over future financing.
-It should be noted that actual external debt is not directly comparable to the authorised limit and operational boundary, since the actual external debt reflects the position at any one point in time and allowance needs to be made for cash flow variations.
+The Authority includes an element for long term liabilities relating to PFI schemes and finance leases in its calculation of the operational and authorised boundaries to allow flexibility over future financing.
+It should be noted that actual external debt is not directly comparable to the authorised limit and operational boundary, since the actual external debt reflects the position at one point in time and allowances need to be made for cash flow variations.

-P9 The Council is also required to indicate if it has adopted the CIPFA Code of Practice on Treasury Management.
-The revised Code was adopted on 3rd March 2010 by full council.
+P9 Sunderland City Council, on the Authority's behalf, has adopted the CIPFA Code of Practice for Treasury Management in the Public Services.
+The revised Code was adopted by the Fire and Rescue Authority on 22nd March 2010.

-The objective of the Prudential Code is to provide a clear framework for local authority capital finance that will ensure for individual local authorities that:
+The objective of the Code is to provide a framework for local authority capital finance that will ensure for individual local authorities that:

-- (a) capital expenditure plans are affordable; - (b) all external borrowing and other long term liabilities are within prudent and sustainable levels; - (c) treasury management decisions are taken in accordance with professional good practice;
+(a) capital expenditure plans are affordable;

+- (b) all external borrowing and other long term liabilities are within prudent and sustainable levels; - (c) treasury management decisions are taken in accordance with professional good practice;